French invasion of Malta: 10–12 June: Situation in the harbour area

 Following the successful landings, there was widespread commotion, confusion and discontent in Valletta and the Cottonera.
 The Grand Master and the Council remained assembled at the Palace, together with a number of other knights.
 The clergy organised processions with the statue of Saint Paul, praying for mercy.
 Two Frenchmen who were in the city were murdered on the suspicion that they were involved in the invasion.
 There were fears that the prisoners of the Slaves' Prison would rise in revolt.
 Fears of a Maltese uprising against the Order increased after two young knights were murdered in the Cottonera.

 Within the city, there were factions who supported the French and others who opposed them.
 Some of the French members of the Order had Republican leanings and supported Napoleon.
-Jean de Bosredon de Ransijat, a Commander and Grand Cross of the Order who was also the Secretary of the Treasury, was imprisoned in Fort St. Angelo after he addressed a letter to Hompesch stating that he will not fight the French and asking to remain neutral in the conflict.
+Jean de Bosredon de Ransijat, a Commander and Grand Cross of the Order who was also the Secretary of the Treasury, was imprisoned in Fort St. Angelo after he addressed a letter to Hompesch stating that he would not fight the French and asking to remain neutral in the conflict.
 Some pressured Hompesch to negotiate with Napoleon and come to terms of peace, and Maltese representatives petitioned the Grand Master to reach an armistice.

 Meanwhile, the fortifications of the harbour area continued to resist the invasion.
 Fort Ricasoli and Fort Manoel withstood a number of attacks and they only surrendered after the Order's capitulation had been signed.
 The French blockaded Fort Tigné and bombarded it repeatedly on 11 and 12 June, and its defenders were unaware of the negotiations that were taking place at the time.
 The defending garrison abandoned Tigné on the night of 12–13 June, and the French took control soon afterwards.